 The cost per session is £60, with each session lasting around 2 hours.

 Payment is per session and can be paid in cash, debit card, Visa or MasterCard at the end of each session.

-If you've been locked in grief or loss and are ready to let go then why not contact me and see how Hypnotherapy can help you.
+If you've been locked in grief or loss and are ready to let go then contact me and see how Hypnotherapy can help you.

-Should you have any questions about hypnotherapy and how I can help you achieve personal positive change, then please do call me on 01772 499046 or email me by clicking here.
+Should you have any questions about hypnotherapy and how I can help you heal from bereavement, grief and loss, then please call me on 01772 439046, or email me by clicking here.